Raylin009/Banan-Schedule-Automation/README.md

 01.17.2021

 I need to have a grand plan.
 I need draw a plan for how each function is invoked it to.
-Step by Step
+Step by step